alasdairmaclean/know-your-customer-jooq/README.md

 * Similarly, there's little logic in the controllers currently - if/when more complexity is added it may be worth creating a separate set of service classes.
 * An in memory database (H2) is used for the purposes of the exercise.

-# TODOs

-* Add indexes for search (all fields are potentially searchable)